Thatch palms growing on a dune at Flamingo Creek Bay beach in the Turks and Caicos

 Sunset at Flamingo Creek Bay beach.

-Flamingo Creek Bay is a secluded beach and coastline in the Frenchman's Creek and Pigeon Pond Nature Reserve, located on the west coast of Providenciales.
+Flamingo Creek Bay is a secluded beach and coastline in the Frenchman's Creek and Pigeon Pond Nature Reserve.
+It is located on the west coast of Providenciales.
 The beach is remote, yet offers a beautiful setting, some of the best shore snorkeling on the island, and a small reef break that is one of the few surfing spots easily accessible from the beach.

 Flamingo Creek Bay is accessed by a rough 2.2-mile (3.5 km) track, which leads off of the road to Amanyara resort.
-Several sections of the track, notably the entry, are quite rough, and a high-clearance vehicle is advised.
+Several sections of the track, notably the entry, are quite rough.
+A high-clearance vehicle is advised.

 Aerial view of Flamingo Creek Bay in Turks and Caicos.